ashna-khemani/meam-2110/README.md

 Notes for running:
-To run, use the Run button in **Run and Debug** menu for VSCode.
+To run, use the green Run button in **Run and Debug** menu for VSCode.
 Should fix ModuleNotFoundError.

 Old:
 If you get a `ModuleNotFoundError` when trying to import the `meam2110` module, nav to the project folder in the terminal and run <br>